 Role of the U.S. Sentencing Commission

-Compassionate release of federal prisoners is authorized by 18 U.S.C. § 3582(c)(1)(A).
-The statute contemplates early release of certain prisoners when "extraordinary and compelling" circumstances exist.
+Compassionate release is available to federal prisoners consistent with 18 U.S.C. § 3582(c)(1)(A).
+According to that statute, early release of prisoners can be granted when “extraordinary and compelling” circumstances exist.
 Only a federal judge can order early release.
-A motion for compassionate release can be filed by the Federal Bureau of Prisons can ask the district court to grant compassionate release.
+A motion for compassionate release can be filed by the Federal Bureau of Prisons or the prisoner (often through a lawyer).
 This page discusses the role of the U.S. Sentencing Commission in developing policies concerning compassionate release.

 The most recent amendments were passed in April 2016 and went into effect on November 1, 2016.
 The amendments strengthened and broadened the criteria for compassionate release .
 These particular amendments resulted from testimony, public commentary and multiple reports from the Department of Justice’s Office of the Inspector General indicating that the BOP has failed to use its authority to recommend compassionate release properly.

-The guidance provided in the USSC policy statement establishes four categories of criteria that the BOP should consider "extraordinary and compelling" circumstances justifying compassionate release: "Medical Condition of the Defendant," "Age of Defendant," "Family Circusmstances," and "Other Reasons."
+The guidance provided in the USSC policy statement establishes four categories of criteria that the BOP should consider “extraordinary and compelling” circumstances justifying compassionate release: “Medical Condition of the Defendant,” “Age of Defendant,” “Family Circusmstances,” and “Other Reasons.”
 Bureau of Prisons program statements generally track these reasons for compassionate release, but are applied by the BOP more strictly.